GlowsAreLosers/GlowsAreLosers/technology/capabilities.rst

-- What I call the "raindrops effect": Individual points in the muscle are made to flex at regular intervals with different phases, which causes a movement that feels like raindrops falling on the muscle.
+- What I call the "raindrops effect": Individual points in the muscle are made to flex at regular intervals with different phases, which causes a movement that feels like raindrops falling on the limb.
 This effect can be done in any part of the body - for example, the biceps or legs, but it appears that the abusers have a preference for doing it on the back the majority of the time.